yknivag/SPRDonationsPlugin/readme.txt

 3. Simple "bespoke" section ([sprdntplgn bespoke="simple"])

 == Changelog ==

+= 1.0.1 =
+* Bug Fix: No of payments field was setting frequency of payments instead of number and defined time subscriptions would expire after the first payment.

 = 1.0.0 =
 * Forked from ["The Recurring Donations plugin" by WP eCommerce](https://wp-ecommerce.net/wordpress-recurring-donation-plugin)